 THE LIVING DAYLIGHTS —-gave JB a new face, with Timothy Dalton’s rather wolfish look replacing a tired Roger Moore.
-He also doesn’t have much of a sense of humor (at least in the films, maybe he’s a swell guy in person) and the plot meanders with Bond continent-skipping to track down an arms dealer, ending up in Afghanistan, at that time fighting off the Soviets.
-The arms dealer is played by Joe Don Baker, and it doesn’t sell.
-Maryam d’Abo is cute but bland as the Bond girl.
+He also doesn’t have much of a sense of humor (at least in the films, maybe a swell guy in person) and the plot meanders with Bond continent-skipping to track down an arms dealer, ending up in Afghanistan, at that time fighting off the Soviets.
+The weapon peddler is played by Joe Don Baker; he doesn’t sell the role.
+As the ‘Bond girl’, Maryam d’Abo is cute but bland.

 On hand for the bad jokes, ski chase, explosions and general mayhem: John Rhys Davies, Jeroen Krabbe, Art Malik, Desmond Llewelyn, Geoffrey Keen, Walter Gotell.